HSF/prmon/README.md

 while keeping the most relevant information.

 The compression algorithm works as follows:
-* For the number of processes, threads, and GPUs, system time, and user time only the measurements that are different with respect to the previous ones are kept.
+* For the number of processes, threads, and GPUs, only the measurements that are different with respect to the previous ones are kept.
 * For all other metrics, only the measurements that satisfy an interpolation condition are kept.

 This latter condition can be summarized as: